 When applying for the 2022-2023 Fulbright Foreign Student Program via the link https://apply.iie.org/ffsp2022, select log in for returning users who have an existing account.
 Click start a new application, select Fulbright Program> Fulbright Foreign Student Program>, select create application> open application and complete 2022-2023 application on slate.
 For first-time users, select create a new account> complete the details for the new account and save your username and password.

 Step 1: Determine eligibility.
 Read the instructions carefully.
 Before you apply, be sure that you qualify.

 Step 2: Recruitment for the J. William Fulbright Graduate Scholarship Program class of 2022-2023, Applicants can access the application here: https://apply.iie.org/ffsp2022

 Step 3: Start and complete all sections of the online application.
 For helpful hints, please refer to the tips for success section on the top right of this page.

-- Be sure to select the 2021-2022 Fulbright Graduate Student Program on the online application.
+- Be sure to select the 2022-2023 Fulbright Foreign Student Program on the online application.

 - Request letters of recommendations and provide all relevant instructions to professors and employers with the date by which they need to be completed.
 It is your responsibility to ensure they complete the letters on time towards your application.